June 6, 2006. Written by Paula Jones

 On the day, place the seating plan on an easel for the guests to see as they come in for the meal, and place corresponding place cards on the tables.
 If you’ve invited a lot of guests, set up several easels so that everyone can check their seat number easily without causing a crowd to build up.

-For more help with organising your seating, try confetti’s table planner.When it comes to wedding protocol, two issues that frequently...read more
+For more help with organising your seating, try confetti’s table planner.Wedding menus, reception place names, ceremony order of service sheets......read more